PeachIsPeachy/Flashcard_Website/README.md

 - Only the **anon** key ships to the browser; **RLS** enforces per-user access to `decks`, `cards`, `study_sessions`, `learning_logs`, and `notebook_entries`.
 - To validate isolation, create two accounts and confirm neither reads the other’s data.

+---

+## Feedback submissions

+The feedback form currently logs to the browser console and shows a success toast.
+Wire it to Supabase (table + RLS) or another backend when you want persistence.